-If a developer decides to build a housing estate close to an existing substation, it would be desirable for them to attenuate the noise, or contribute towards the costs of attenuating the noise of the substationat source to make the houses suitable for noise complaint free living.
-Including sound attenuating features in the houses would do nothing to reduce the effect of noise from the transfomers in gardens and similar areas that Environmental Protection Officers consider when serving notices in cases of statutory nuisance being caused.
-Every opportunity should be taken by Northern Powergrid to engage with local authorities and their planning systems to ensure that objections are made to these development at the earliest possible opportunity because they may adversely affect the interests of Northern Powergrid in terms of costs for future noise abatement.
+In short, being the "Agent of Change", the responsibility for mitigation of pre-existing noise rests with the developer who wishes to develop the affected land alongside our assets, and this must be done before the development is complete.
+Northern Powergrid will actively oppose planning applications on the grounds of costs associated with retrospective noise abatement which should be borne by the developer rather than Northern Powergrid.
+The preferred solution would be for the developer to attenuate the noise of the substation at source to make the development suitable for noise complaint free living.
+Including sound attenuating features in the houses would do nothing to reduce the effect of noise from the transformers in gardens and similar areas that Environmental Protection Officers consider when serving notices in cases of statutory nuisance being caused.
+Every opportunity should be taken by Northern Powergrid to engage with local authorities and their planning systems to ensure that objections are made to these developments at the earliest possible opportunity because they may adversely affect the interests of Northern Powergrid in terms of costs for future noise abatement.
 Not all substations lend themselves to having effective noise abatement measures installed retrospectively.